Jwhiles/johncom/pages/_posts/promise-me.md

 ---
 # Making a promise

-I've recently understood JavaScript promises, and thus realised that I did not understand promises during the past few years when I've been getting paid to work with them.
+I've recently understood JavaScript promises and thus realised I hadn't understood them the past few years that I have spent as a 'professional' JavaScript developer.

 I'm unsure whether I now understand promises as well as the average JavaScript developer, or if the average JavaScript developer doesn't understand promises.
-I suspect the latter is most likely.
+Figuring that out is left as an exercise for the reader.

 # What did I 'understand'?

 What I've understood is that promises are immutable.
 I think I already 'knew' this - but did not understand the implications of it.

 So what does it mean for a promise to be 'immutable'.
-Well, simply it means it cannot be changed.
-One example of this in JavaScript is the humble string.
+It means it cannot be changed.
+An example of this in JavaScript is the humble string.
 You can never change a string.

-For example

 ```javascript
 const myString = "hello";